Hardware Frame Lock

 4) In your TouchDesigner .toe file, confirm the following:

-• Turn on the Hardware Frame-Lock parameter in the Window COMP you are using for Perform Mode.
+- Turn on the Hardware Frame-Lock parameter in the Direct Display Out TOP.